Michal2SAB/Convert-M3U8-to-MP4/README.md

 # Convert M3U8 to MP4
-Convert M3U8 stream playlist to a playable MP4 video.
-It can also basically download any stream-only video off a lot of websites.
+Very simple batch and bash scripts for both windows and linux.
+You can convert M3U8 stream playlist to a playable MP4 video.
+You can also basically download any stream-only video off a lot of websites.
 Useful if the website doesn't have a download option for the video you want.

 # Requirements
 You need to install FFmpeg properly (with adding to the PATH) or do it the noob way (download ffmpeg.exe and put inside your folder)